 - smoked paprika: You can use regular paprika, but you’ll lose some of that smoky flavor.

-- ketchup: You can also use 1 tbsp tomato paste + 1/2 tbsp maple syrup, I just find ketchup more convenient.
+- ketchup: You can also use 1 tbsp tomato paste + 1/2 tbsp maple syrup + some water to thin, I just find ketchup more convenient.

 - tamari: You can use soy sauce if gluten isn’t an issue.

 - apple cider vinegar: You can use lemon juice instead.